adimail/adimail.github.io/_posts/2024-04-01-building-secure-apis-and-pages-in-nextjs.md

 ### 2. Create an API Route File:

 Inside the `app/api/endpoint_name` directory, create a file named `route.ts`.
-This file will define the API endpoint and its behavior and it contains handlers for all the requests comming for that endpoint
+This file will define the API endpoint and its behavior and it contains handlers for all the requests coming for that endpoint

 ### 3. Define the API Handler Function: